 It hasn’t had a large effect on my day to day work, as I found a lot of the information was common knowledge to me, due to my current role and previous experience.
 But I can see the benefit of getting everyone on the same page and speaking the same regulatory language.
 For those new to regulation, or who lack an understanding of the regulatory system in New Zealand, it’s a really helpful base of knowledge to ground yourself in and build your regulatory career.

-If you’re interested in finding out how the G-Reg Core Knowledge qualification can help build career pathways for yourself or your teams, hit the button below.
+If you’re interested in finding out how the G-Reg Core Knowledge qualification can help build career pathways for yourself or your teams, click here.